-[Updated February 2019] Medicare fraud prosecutions ebb and flow, just like many things in life.
+[Updated July 2020] Medicare fraud prosecutions ebb and flow, just like many things in life.
 There seems to be no shortage of EMS fraud related cases, however.
-The Department of Justice and the Centers for Medicare and Medicaid Services have been focusing on ambulance providers over the last several years, so much so that there have been moratoriums on approving new ambulance companies in Philadelphia and Houston.
+The Department of Justice and the Centers for Medicare and Medicaid Services have been focusing on ambulance providers over the last several years, so much so that at times there have been moratoriums on approving new ambulance companies in Philadelphia and Houston.

 Usually when that much attention is focused on one industry group, the fraudsters tend to hibernate and hide.
 Not so with EMS fraud.
 New operators seem to pop up as fast as the Justice department can shut down the bad ones.
 It’s like playing a high stakes version of the carnival game, Whack-a-Mole.

 The Justice Department is prosecuting EMS Medicare fraud cases across the United States and has even decided to seek prison sentences against some ambulance operators.
 We have seen cases where regulators will shut down one shoddy operator only to have the owners file bankruptcy, buy back their own equipment and simply re-letter the trucks.